Tonewoods Explained!

 Not all builders find maple to be a suitable top material, though.
 “I wouldn’t typically recommend maple as soundboard tonewood,” says Andy Powers, Taylor Guitars’ master luthier.
 “One of its singular characteristics is that it’s almost perfectly transparent; it doesn’t sound like anything, which isn’t usually how you want a top to respond.”

-However, maple has been used for tops of electric guitars for decades.
+However, maple has been used for the tops of electric guitars.
 When you think of a Gibson Les Paul Maple PRS guitars often show the most striking flamed or quilted maple tops.

 Redwood